Not Another Diet — Introduction

 A sane and thoughtful guide to permanent weight loss

-Eight years ago, I set about tackling a long out of reach goal.
-In the course of a year I lost almost 60 pounds, 90% of which I’ve kept off.
-Less than 10% of dieters accomplish this goal past the five year mark.
+Ten years ago I set about tackling a long out of reach goal.
+In the course of a year, I lost 50 pounds.
+I’ve now maintained this loss for over a decade.
+Less than 10% of dieters accomplish this goal past the five-year mark.

 Instead, I began paying careful attention to what changes I could live with long-term.
 I wanted to lose weight with a system that I could rely on indefinitely.

 I’ve turned what I learned into a series of principles that will help you reshape your habits, thinking and environment.
-This piece serves as the introduction and the principles will be rolled out over the coming weeks.
+This piece serves as the introduction.

 Foremost, I learned the life you build has the biggest influence over sustained success.
 That life allows you the freedom to make good choices automatically.
 Put another way: your weight is a natural by-product of how you construct your life.*